Autism-inspired communication at work: practical ways to make messages clearer and more actionable

 ⭐ Tip 3: social context is unreliable

-Social context comes in two varieties.
+Social context comes in two forms.

 References